Gravity: Newtonian action-at-a-distance

 This gravitational force causes the objects to accelerate towards each other unless balanced by other forces.
 The force is "nonlocal": it depends on the mass of an object at a distance.
-Scientists from Newton onwards recognized that this action at a distance does not explain the root cause of the force, but nevertheless the model explains a vast number of physical effects including cannon ball trajectories, tidal motion and planetary orbits.
-However, combining the concept of relativity with gravity is enormously complex using this Newtonian model.
+Scientists from Newton onwards recognized that this action at a distance does not explain the root cause of the force; this lack of a root cause was raised against Newton's theory at first.
+Nevertheless the model explains a vast number of physical effects including cannon ball trajectories, tidal motion and planetary orbits.
+Creating a theory independent of action at a distance requires combining the concept of relativity with gravity, an enormously complex task using the Newtonian model.